Over the years, many of us at Morehouse have been asked what value one should use for Load Cell Reliability when a system is new.

 The use would include anything that could influence the results.

-Force is mechanical things such as using different adapters, different cables, changing thread engagement, overloading the load cell, the meter used, and the number of loading cycles.
+Force is mechanical, such as using different adapters, cables, thread engagement, overloading the load cell, the meter used, and the number of loading cycles.

 So, after being asked numerous times, we decided to tackle the question, "What should I expect for stability with year-to-year annual calibrations?"